beeware/beeware/docs/tutorial/tutorial-2.rst

                 style=Pack(margin=5),
             )

-The button also has 5px of padding on all sides.
+The button also has 5px of margin on all sides.
 We also define a *handler* - a method to invoke when the button is pressed.

 Then, we add the name box and the button to the main box::